rhomobile/rhomobile-docs/eb/en/edge/api/printing.md

 ####Type
 <span class='text-info'>STRING</span> <span class='label'>Read Only</span>
 ####Description
 IP address for TCP (wireless) connection.
 Bluetooth(R) mac or device serial number.
-Note: iOS uses device serial number instead of mac address.
 If you need to get device mac you can use CPCL command !
 U1 getvar "bluetooth.address"
 ####Access